neerajanil/Nested.Automapper/README.md

 # Nested.Automapper

-Nested.Automapper is a library that converts a flat list of Dictiornary<string,object> objects or a list of loosely typed dynamic objects which can be converted into IDictionary<stirng,object> into a list of nested strongly typed objects.
+Nested.Automapper is a library that converts a flat List of Dictionary<string,object> objects or a List of loosely typed dynamic objects into a list of nested strongly typed objects for microORM's like dapper.

 ## When to use Nested.Automapper